 The original recipe calls for the toppings to be baked on a halved pita but you could definitely use pizza dough.
 If you’re thinking, “Huh?
 Pizza on a pita?
 No thank you ma’am,” think again!
 These pita pizzas were some of the tastiest little pizzas we’ve had in ages.

 Heck, they beat out some of the pizza we get from local places here!
-And seriously, how could you go wrong with roasted eggplant and fontina?
+And seriously, how could you go wrong with roasted garlic, roasted eggplant, and fontina?
 Together.
 On a pizza.
 You just can’t.

 When the fontina hits the super hot oven, it reminds me so much of the baked fontina garlic cheese dip that we so dearly love.
 YUM!!